Carbon Border Adjustment Mechanism (CBAM)

 After having gathered all the necessary information, we can begin preparing the quarterly CBAM report.
 Once everything is verified, we can upload all documentation to the EU’s CBAM Declarant portal.
 As the final step, your company must purchase CBAM certificates to cover the embedded emissions in imported goods.

-The stakes of CBAM compliance
+The advantages of CBAM compliance

 Prevent fines and restrictions